privacyguides/privacyguides.org/docs/basics/first-steps-after-being-hacked.md

 ---
-meta_title: "So, you've just been hacked.
-What now?"
+meta_title: "What to do After You Get Hacked - Privacy Guides"
 title: First Steps After Being Hacked
 icon: material/skull-crossbones
 description: The first moments after you realize you're infected with malware can be critical.
 Here's what you need to do.
 ---

-# First Steps After Being Hacked

 ## Turn Off Your Device